storyfeet/dugi_bialan/content/grammar.md

 __Phrase : (Marker Complex) | (QuestionMark Complex)__

-A Phrase is a marker and the Item it marks together.
+A Phrase is a marker, followed by the Item it marks together, this can either be a simple concept, or a whole sentence.

 * {{qoth "wei giawin"}} : VERB - go
 * {{qoth "li belin egi"}} : IS feeling-bad